 Change table and hoist

 In addition to the above, all Changing Places toilets should include a non-slip floor for safety.
-And for hygiene there must also be a wide tear off paper roll to cover the bench and a large waste bin for disposable pads.
+And for hygiene, there must also be a wipes dispenser to clean the change table after user and a large waste bin for disposable pads.

 Where should Changing Places facilities be available?